DUI/DWI

 First and foremost, your driver’s license will be taken from you at the time of your arrest.
 In the State of Florida, driving is considered a “privilege” and not a “right.”
 You accept the privilege to drive so long as you do not consume alcohol to the extent that your normal faculties are impaired.

 In recent years, the law changed to make it easier for people after their first arrest for DUI to obtain some privilege to drive as their case matriculates through the legal process.
 If you have never been previously arrested anywhere for DUI, you may be eligible to immediately obtain a valid driver’s license with a work-purposes-only restriction.
 Regardless of your eligibility, the traffic citation you receive will only allow you ten (10) days to get this accomplished.
-Please visit the Florida Department Highway Safety and Motor Vehicle website to answer your questions. https://www.flhsmv.gov
+Please visit the Florida Department of Highway Safety and Motor Vehicles website to answer any immediate questions.

 First Time Offenses